deltachat/deltachat-android/README.md

 A lot of hours and distances I'm sitting in a German railway express called ICE.
 Its mirrored window surface filters GPS signals but the train provides free WiFi and a REST API with very precisely location.
 Connected with **"WIFIonICE"** the locations will be taken from there.
 TODO: This should be generic with settings to use other providers.

+**Note:** Instead of following the development (master branch) you could use the latest release v0.510.1.
+Respect the build instructions of the native part are very different since the tool chain is switched between C and Rust.
+Consider to clone it in a separate repository.
+To separate the installations on the device the release build is using the original icon without "dev".
+To move data you have to use a backup.

 ## Delta Chat Android Client